ayeletis/beat/README.md

 This method may speed up build time as not all files are recompiled.
 ```
 git fetch --all
-Use Rstudio to open it as a project.
-Or double click 'grf.Rproj'
+```
+Or you may double click grf/r-package/grf/grf.Rproj --> Tools --> Version Control--> Pull Branches

 Click Build --> Install and Restart
-```

 Clean Build and all files are compiled.
 ```